jmccormac01/donuts_voyager/README.md

   --flip_status FLIP_STATUS
                         flip status of field to disable
    ```
-   1. A value is required for each input in order to target the correct reference image.
+   1. A value is required for each input in order to target the correct reference image(s).
-   1. However, you can supply a wildcard value (%) to match all values of a given parameter.
+   1. However, you can supply a wildcard value ```%``` to match all values of a given parameter.
    1. For example:
       1. To disable all reference images for field "SP101" regardless of filter, binning etc
       1. ```python disable_reference_image.py SP101 --filter % --xbin % --ybin % --xsize % --ysize % --xorigin % --yorigin % --flip_status %```